 (c) Operator, to the extent allowed by such agreements and approvals, shall transfer to the Successor Operator, as from the date of termination, its rights as Operator under all contracts entered into by it, and all Government Approvals obtained and maintained by it, in the performance of its obligations under this Agreement or relating to the operation and maintenance of the Facility.
 Pending such transfer, Operator shall hold its rights and interests thereunder for the account and to the order of the Owner, Successor Operator, or Owner’s designee.
 Owner shall indemnify Operator for all liabilities incurred by Operator under such contracts to the extent that such liabilities are caused by the Owner, the Successor Operator, or Owner’s designee during the continuation and performance of such contracts by Owner, the Successor Operator, or Owner’s designee, as applicable.
 Operator shall execute all documents and take all other actions reasonably required to assign and vest in Owner all rights, benefits, interest, and title in connection with such contracts.

-(d) Upon at least thirty (30) Days’ Notice from Owner to Operator prior to the Termination Date, then following the Termination Date but prior to a Successor Operator taking over operations, and for a period of up to ninety (90) days following the Termination Date, the Operator shall provide the services of its O&M Employees as may be required by Owner to enable Owner to operate and maintain Facility and train any Successor Operator.
-The Notice invoking this provision may be included in the Termination Notice provided in Section 12.5, and shall provide Owner’s good faith estimate of how many days Operator’s services will be required post-Termination Date, up to the ninety (90) days specified herein.
+(d) Upon at least thirty (30) Days’ Notice from Owner to Operator prior to the Termination Time, then following the Termination Time but prior to a Successor Operator taking over operations, and for a period of up to ninety (90) days following the Termination Time, the Operator shall provide the services of its O&M Employees as may be required by Owner to enable Owner to operate and maintain Facility and train any Successor Operator.
+The Notice invoking this provision may be included in the Termination Notice provided in Section 12.5, and shall provide Owner’s good faith estimate of how many days Operator’s services will be required post-Termination Time, up to the ninety (90) days specified herein.
 Operator’s Operating Expenses shall be paid by Owner in accordance with Section 8.2 and, additionally, Owner shall pay Operator, for each thirty (30) day Period for which Operator provides services hereunder, the Operating Fee set out in Section 9.1, pro rated for any partial Month, based upon the number of days elapsed in such Month.
-Operator specifically authorizes Owner to make offers of employment to any of the O&M employees for employment with Owner after the Termination Date.
+Operator specifically authorizes Owner to make offers of employment to any of the O&M employees for employment with Owner after the Termination Time.

 12.6.
 Suspension of Services.
 If, following the Operation Date for a Facility, Owner determines that suspension of the Services is necessary, but does not wish to exercise its rights to terminate hereunder, Owner may require Operator to suspend all or a portion of the Services for a period of time by delivering Notice (a “Suspension Notice”) to Operator.
 The Suspension Notice shall set forth in reasonable detail (i) whether all or a certain portion of the Services should be suspended and (ii) the date on which, or on which Owner reasonably expects, such suspension will end.
 Within ten (10) days of Operator’s receipt of the Suspension Notice, the Parties shall meet to discuss and agree upon a mutually acceptable adjustment to the then current Operating Fee as a result of such suspension, which shall reflect: